Free Cash Flow

 Read article

-BURL 10-K Analysis: The $1.1 Billion Bet That's About to Pay Off
+Burlington's $1.1 Billion Capex Bet Is About to Pay Off

 Burlington Stores generated $1.2 billion in operating cash flow in FY2025 — yet retained only $172 million as free cash flow.
 The gap: a $1.06 billion capital expenditure program funding the largest supply chain build-out in the company's history, now 70%+ complete.
 The 10-K reveals that as capex declines $229 million in FY2026, Burlington's FCF yield — currently the lowest among all peers at 0.9% — could triple to ~2.3% within 12 months.
 But the thesis depends on whether 53-week-adjusted 6.7% revenue growth can sustain the 2x operating leverage that makes each new dollar of revenue twice as profitable as the average.